stanfordroboticsclub/PS4Joystick/README.md

 ### Mac

 Sadly ds4drv doesn't work on macs.
 But you can get some of the functionality by installing pygame with `sudo pip3 install pygame`.
-Take a look in `mac_joystick.py` for an example
+Take a look in `mac_joystick.py` for an example.
+Note this only works over USB (plug the controller in using a micro usb cable) and the mapping is different then using pygame with ds4drv